 And though there are some perfectly healthy choices in this somewhat ho-hum meal plan, overall, it’s not giving you a lot of nutrition.
 The blueberry muffin, energy bar, pasta, and sandwich bread are mostly simple carbs with few of those important vitamins and minerals that give you energy and keep your immune system functioning well.

 Some simple shifts can change the nutrient profile of this diet pretty dramatically and help you get more of the health benefits of potassium.
-Look back at that list of potassium-rich foods, and you’ll notice that adding some beans, greens, and fruits to your diet can add a lot of potassium as well as antioxidants, vitamins, and minerals like magnesium that benefit your health in myriad ways.
+Look back at that list of foods rich in potassium, and you’ll notice that adding some beans, greens, and fruits to your diet can add a lot of potassium as well as antioxidants, vitamins, and minerals like magnesium that benefit your health in myriad ways.

 4 savvy ways to get more of the health benefits of potassium:

 1. Rethink breakfast